-Spring: Olive-sided Flycatchers are uncommon visitors to the Washington metro area, and there are only five spring records for them at Monticello Park only about one out of every three years.
+Spring: Olive-sided Flycatchers are uncommon visitors to the Washington metro area, and they are seen at Monticello Park only about one out of every three years.

 Fall: An Olive-sided Flycatcher has never been recorded at Monticello during the fall.

 Where to See Them in the Park

 On the rare occasions when an Olive-sided Flycatcher is at Monticello, it usually is on a bare branch at the top of a tall dead tree.
 There is no best time to look for one.

 The breast of the Olive-sided Flycatcher has a broad central lemony line, and the olive sides are long vertical streaks which border the central line on each side.
 The sexes are similar.

 In May, 2017, an Olive-sided Flycatcher visited Monticello.
 This composite photo shows three images of the underparts.